bergkvist/react-context-toolkit/README.md

 Toolkit for React Context API - heavily inspired by @reduxjs/toolkit and react-redux.
 Written in TypeScript.

-# Features

-- Uses React Context API instead of Redux for managing state.
+- It uses the React Context API instead of Redux for managing state under the hood.
-- Provides `useSelector` and `useDispatch` hooks.
-(Just like [react-redux](https://www.npmjs.com/package/react-redux), but with "autocomplete" inside useSelector)
-- Allows creating a modular, and yet global store.
-(Uses [`@reduxjs/toolkit`-slices](https://github.com/reduxjs/redux-toolkit/blob/master/docs/api/createSlice.md) to build store)
 - Depends on [`use-context-selector`](https://github.com/dai-shi/use-context-selector) to prevent unneccesary rerenders. (https://github.com/reactjs/rfcs/pull/119)

 # Motivation